-Humanized Mice: Human Immune System NOG Mice/ Hu-M™ Mice
+Humanized Mice: Human Immune System NOG and hGMCSF/hIL3 NOG Mice

-Humanized mouse models, generated by transplanting pre-validated CD34+ human stem cells into NOG mouse, are extremely useful in basic and applied human disease research.
-HuMurine Technologies provides specialized contract research services based on the humanized mouse (Human Immune System NOG Mouse/ Hu-M™ Mouse).
-The Hu-M™ Mouse is stably engrafted with a functional human immune system and is ideal for doing efficacy and safety assessment of therapeutics that requires a human immune response.
+Humanized mouse models, generated by transplanting pre-validated CD34+ human stem cells into NOG and hGMCSF/hIL3 NOG mouse, are extremely useful in basic and applied human disease research.
+HuMurine Technologies is a CRO (contract research organization) that provides specialized research services based on the Human Immune System NOG (Hu-M™ Mouse) and hGMCSF/hIL3 NOG (Hu-3GM™) mouse.
+Both the Hu-M™ and the Hu-3GM™ mouse are stably engrafted with a functional human immune system and are ideal for doing efficacy and safety assessment of therapeutics that requires a human immune response.

 HuMurine currently offers contract research services on cancer biology (immunotherapy), infectious diseases (vaccines or antiviral therapies), inflammation (cytokine release syndrome, immunity assessment), assessment of immune response against human restricted diseases (human antibody or T cell response), and gene therapies.
 We also offer specialized contract services so please contact us to discuss your need.